-Chances are they co-signed on the loans.
-This means they’ll be required to pay off any unpaid student loan debt.
+Chances are they co-signed on the loans, which means they’ll be required to pay off any unpaid student loan debt.

 However, this same idea also extends to your spouse.

 If you get married and then die before paying off your student loan debt, your spouse might be on the hook for the rest of the payments in certain states.

-The benefit can be used to pay off the student loan debt to ensure your spouse doesn’t suffer financial hardship in accruing the student loan debts.
+The benefit can be used to pay off your student loans to ensure your spouse doesn’t suffer financial hardship in incurring the student loan debts.

 Of course, life insurance is beneficial in numerous other ways if you have a spouse (and children).

 Not only will the benefit be used to pay off your student loan debt, but it can also help provide financial stability for your family in a very trying time.

 You shouldn’t let the fact student loans are often not forgiven deter you or your child from attending college, of course.